Petzl Arial Review

 Our Analysis and Test Results

-The Petzl Arial is a 9.5 mm rope that weighs 58 g/m.
-It comes in one color option (Petzl orange!) and has an 8.8 kN impact force rating.
-And it comes double stacked!
+The Petzl Arial is a 9.5mm rope that weighs 58 g/m and has an 8.8 kN impact force rating.
 Most ropes arrive still in a spool configuration, which is a hassle to unwind and can add tons of kinks to your rope that are difficult to remove.
-Petzl solves that problem for you, and we have to say that we didn't notice too many kinks when using it.
+Petzl solves that problem for you and packages this rope stacked.
+We have to say that we didn't notice too many kinks when using it.

 Performance Comparison